 Lack of study options

 The Indian education system is deeply rooted in popular STEM (science, technology, engineering, and mathematics) courses.
-In today’s day and age, students are looking to broaden their horizons by pursuing careers that revolve around unconventional and contemporary fields like entertainment, sports and psychology.
+In today’s day and age, students are looking to broaden their horizons by pursuing careers that revolve around unconventional and contemporary fields like entertainment, sports and psychology and health care management degree.
 Now, although Indian universities have started such courses, they lack the expertise and accreditation to shape talented students for a better career path.
 On the other hand, universities in the US, UK, and Canada have changed with time and pivoted to offering a rich variety of courses available to international students.

 Incredibly high admission criteria